Little Girl Braiding a Rug

 Vintage Braided Rug Book

-The blog series “In My Mother’s Maine Home” is one of my favorite series here on the blog.
-Please drop by to see more of our family-inherited home from the time we inherited it, up until today.
+The blog series In My Mother’s Maine Home is one of my favorites.
+Please drop by to see more of our family-inherited home from the time we inherited it until today.

 Woman in Convertible with Basset Hound in Maine

-You may also enjoy seeing more of this guest bedroom in the post, Small Cottage Guest Bedroom, Vintage and Delightful.
+You may also enjoy seeing more of this guest bedroom in the post: Small Cottage Guest Bedroom, Vintage and Delightful.

 Along with our Summer Coastal Maine Home Tour.